troclaux/notes/sql.md

   - example: employees ⨝ employees.department_id = departments.department_id departments

-## Normal Forms
+## Normal Forms and Data Normalization

-- BCNF contains 3NF, which contains 2NF, which contains 1NF
+- BCNF ⊂ 3NF ⊂ 2NF ⊂ 1NF

+- IMPORTANT: primary key in SQL != primary key in data normalization/normal forms
+  - in data normalization, primary key is the collections that uniquely identifies a row
+  - in SQL, primary key is a single column that uniquely identifies a row

 ### First Normal Form (1NF)

-- It must have a unique primary key
+- it must have a unique primary key
-- A cell can't have a nested table as its value (depending on the database you're using, this may not even be possible)
+- a cell can't have a nested table as its value
+  - a cell can't have multiple values
+    - may not even be possible
+- OBS: 1NF = 1 value per cell

 ### Second Normal Form (2NF)

+- table must be in 1NF
+- all non-key attributes must be fully dependent on the entire primary key
-- All columns that are not part of the primary key are dependent on the entire primary key, and not just one of the columns in the primary key
+  - non-key attributes: columns that are not part of the primary key
+- REMINDER: tables can have composite primary keys (multiple columns that collectively functions as a single primary key

 ### Third Normal Form (3NF)

+- table must be in 2NF
-- All columns that aren't part of the primary are dependent solely on the primary key
+- all columns that aren't part of the primary key are dependent solely on the primary key
+- columns can't depend on other non-key attributes

 ### Boyce-Codd Normal Form (BCNF)

-- A column that's part of a primary key can not be entirely dependent on a column that's not part of that primary key
+- a column that's part of a primary key can not be entirely dependent on a column that's not part of that primary key

 ## Rules of thumb for database design